lukasturcani/stk/docs/source/basic_examples.rst

 other :mod:`~.functional_group_factory`.
 Note that the number you provide to the factory, is not the id of the atom found in the molecule!!

+Finally, each :mod:`~.functional_group_factory` allows for the user to provide the placer ids, which tell :mod:`stk` which atoms in a functional group should be used for aligning and placing the molecule during construction.
+In most cases, this is not an important parameter and the default behaviour (where placers and bonders are equivalent) is appropropriate.
+However, in cases where your building block is small, you may get `NAN` or `division by zero` errors due to the vectors in a building block overlapping.
+If this occurs, we recommend using bonder and deleter atoms as placers like so:

+.. testcode:: changing-bonder-and-deleter-atoms-in-fg-factories

+    bb2 = stk.BuildingBlock(
+        smiles='C(Br)(Br)Br',
+        functional_groups=stk.BromoFactory(
+            # Defaults.
+            bonders=(0,),
+            deleters=(1,),
+            # Include both atoms.
+            placers=(0, 1)
+        ),
+    )

 Handling Molecules with Metal Atoms and Dative Bonds
 ====================================================